processing/processing-pi-website/content/tutorial/camera/index.md

 }
 ```

 Notice how we used `video.width` and `video.height` to find out the dimensions of the video.
-GLCapture class inherits these and other methods from PImage class (see [reference](https://processing.org/reference/PImage.html) for other methods available to PImage and thus, to each instance of GLCapture class).
+The `GLCapture` class inherits these and other methods from the `PImage` class (see [reference](https://processing.org/reference/PImage.html) for other methods available to `PImage` and thus, to each instance of `GLCapture`).

 By being able to analyze and operate on pixel data from the camera, you can come up with some real-time or near real-time visuals that can be interesting and fun to experiment with.